UCLA-VAST/minimap2-acceleration/README.md

 # Fetch code
 git clone https://github.com/UCLA-VAST/minimap2-acceleration.git

+# Make sure a C compiler, GNU make and zlib development files are installed
 # Build testbed
-(cd testbed && make);
+(cd testbed/ && make);

 # Generate test data for PacBio genomic reads,
 #   just as if invoke the Minimap2 command line tool.
-./testbed/minimap2 -ax map-pb ref.fa tgt.fa \
+testbed/minimap2 -ax map-pb ref.fa tgt.fa \
     --chain-dump-in in-1k.txt \
     --chain-dump-out out-1k.txt \
     --chain-dump-limit=1000 > /dev/null

 # There are two files generated:
-#   in-1k.txt: the input of chaining function for 1,000 reads.
+#   in-1k.txt: the input of the chaining function for 1,000 reads.
 #   out-1k.txt: the output of the corresponding chaining tasks.
 # You can use them to run benchmarks of different kernels,
 #   and compare results to ensure correctness.